dbierer/zff_may_2020/README.md

 * Research settings needed to enable Whoops error handling

 ## Homework
+* For Wed 13 May
+  * Lab: Creating and Accessing a Service
 * For Mon 11 May
   * Lab: Using a Built-in Controller Plugin
   * Lab: Using a Custom Controller Plugin